kamil-sita/sudoku-solver-c/README.md

 # sudoku-solver-c

 This repository contains a sudoku solver written in C with simple text user interface.
-Comments in source code and the user interface are in polish.
+Comments in source code are in polish, but the user interface is in english.

 It contains two distinct algorithms for solving sudoku:
 * backtracking (brute-force)